brstrutt/PersonalWebsiteV2/content/shopping_list.md

     - I dunno like 2 or 3.
 Kitchen needs shelves
 - Fire alarm
 - Carbon Monoxide Alarm
-- New loo roll holder
 - cap for the shower extension of the bath taps?
 - Some tool to help me unscrew the shower extension on the bath
 - picture hooks
+- wardrobe rail (approx 90cm long cylinder)

 ## Expensive House